 - Have been fiscal partners the previous year

-In Holland, partners are not free to choose whether or not they wish to become fiscal partners.
+In the Netherlands, partners are not free to choose whether or not they wish to become fiscal partners.
 Whether they are or not is determined by Dutch law.

 Partnership to Fiscal Partnership